breezy-weather/breezy-weather/README.md

 # Breezy Weather

-Breezy Weather is a fork of [GeometricWeather](https://github.com/WangDaYeeeeee/GeometricWeather) distributed under LGPL-v3 license.
+Breezy Weather is a fork of [GeometricWeather](https://github.com/WangDaYeeeeee/GeometricWeather) (LGPL-v3 license), currently no longer updated.

-It aims to be a continuation of the original project, adding new features, providers, modernizing code, fixing bugs, updating dependencies for security reasons, etc.
+It aims to add new features, providers, modernizing code, fixing bugs, updating dependencies for security reasons, etc., while keep having a smooth user and developer experience in mind.

 Additions already available:
-* New providers (Open-Meteo, Met Norway)
+* New providers (Open-Meteo, MET Norway)
 * Additional data for other providers
 * More Material 3 components
 * Add hourly air quality